sxueibanez/sxueibanez/README.md

 ## Hi there 👋
 ## My name is Shan Ibanez!
 I'm currently studying at ODU!
-This is a simple README assingment for class CS-315!!!
+GitHub is so COOL!!
+I love it!
 <!--
 **sxueibanez/sxueibanez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.